More than 200 individuals gathered outside Calgary City Hall as activists begin to speak at the top of the stairs leading into the building.

 According to Khawaja, racism has been a problem for Muslims in western countries.
 He wishes for a happier time away from racially founded hate and discrimination.

 This isn’t the only protest City Hall has seen this month.
 Earlier this February, Calgarians came to protest the ban and show support for the victims of the attack.
 Each evening, more than 200 people of all ages and ethnicities have gathered downtown at the front of City Hall.

 “We felt saddened and shocked,” says Khawaja about the Quebec City mosque shooting on Jan.
 28, 2017 that took six Muslim lives.
 He asks for justice but remains vigilant in the fight for peace.

 “I believe in love and peace.
 And no matter what the hatemongers will do, we will fight them with love.
 We stand by peace and we will show our love and try to succeed against that hate.”

-Though Khawaja said he has seen a lot of public support for the cause, he is still all too aware of the hatred that exists in certain circles.
+Though Khawaja says he has seen a lot of public support for the cause, he is still all too aware of the hatred that exists in certain circles.

 These protests and vigils have attracted people from many communities across Calgary, including local activists, politicians, and religious figures.

-While they’ve come to show support for those affected by the shooting, they also came to protest U.S. President Trump’s travel ban targeting citizens of seven majority Muslim countries.
+While they’ve come to show support for those affected by the shooting, they also come to protest U.S. President Trump’s travel ban targeting citizens of seven majority Muslim countries.

 Saima Jamal, a well-known political activist in the Calgary Muslim community, talks about gender inequality and islamophobia at events across Alberta, such as a rally that took place in late 2016 protesting the Islamic State.
 She says that the Quebec shooter, Alexandre Bissonnette, was not only provoked by Donald Trump, but also inspired by his rhetoric.